-- Phylogenesis of uni- and bi-parentally inherited genome portions.
-Signals of natural selection in portions of the genome.
+- Phylogeny of uni- and bi-parentally inherited portions of the human genome.
+Signals of natural selection.
 Reconstruction of demography based on genetic data.
 Genetic dating.
-Reconstruction of migration routes.
+Reconstruction of historical processes and migration routes.
 Genetic signatures of different subsistence modes (Andrea Novelletto).

 - Application of DNA barcode technology for the characterization of plant species and for the taxonomic identification of ancient plants (Antonella Canini).